MichaelBosello/composite-sketch-recognition/README.md

 Steps:
 + Use Haar-like features to detect face and facial landmarks.
 + Compute HOG and Sift descriptors of hair, brow, eyes, nose, mouth.
++ Project descriptors to more discriminant space using LDA.
 + Use euclidean distance of descriptors to sort photos.
++ Final ranking is calculated by using Borda count

 # Quick start